Prep School Admissions

 Existing members of the school in Year 6 moving into Year 7:

 Existing members of the school in Year 6 moving into Year 7 are offered places in the Senior School at the start of the Autumn Term in Year 6 based upon their standardised test results and performance throughout their time in the Prep School.
-The Headmaster will meet in advance with the parents of any pupils for whom progression into the Senior School is not considered appropriate.
-Where this is the case, the Headmaster will work to assist parents in finding a more appropriate school to meet the needs of the child.
+The Headteacher will meet in advance with the parents of any pupils for whom progression into the Senior School is not considered appropriate.
+Where this is the case, the Headteacher will work to assist parents in finding a more appropriate school to meet the needs of the child.

 Prep School pupils are admitted in the following way:

 - The individual is invited to spend a taster day in school where an assessment is made by the class and/or subject teacher.
-Feedback is provided to the parents/guardian by the Headmaster at the end of the taster day.
+Feedback is provided to the parents/guardian by the Headteacher at the end of the taster day.

 - Assessments in Mathematics and English are administered.
 When entering the Senior School beyond Year 7, tests are also administered in Science.
 Where students are entering Year 10, individual subject assessments will be made.